Operation Guide: Intra-op Breast Reduction with Lipo

 Any successful cosmetic surgery starts with making correct markings on the patient’s body.
 Markings are made while the patient is awake and standing up prior to surgery.
 They serve to help guide the surgeon throughout the operation.
 Placing the markings while the patient is standing up is especially important since you will be laying down during surgery, which can affect how the body appears.

 Markings are basically the road map to a good surgical outcome.
-They help the doctor see what they are doing from start to finish so you get a beautiful result.
+They help the doctor see what they are doing from start to finish.

 Step 2: Anesthesia